 Post-completion steps

 After completion, there’s still some legal work to be done.
-The buyer’s solicitor will pay any Stamp Duty Land Tax owed within 14 days.
+The buyer’s solicitor will pay any Stamp Duty Land Tax owed within 14 days of completion of the sale.
 They’ll also apply to the Land Registry to register the new owner.
 This can take a few months, especially if it’s a new property or there are complications.

 The seller’s solicitor will use the received funds to pay off any existing mortgage on the property.